ORIGINAL THREE ARTISTS

-The four artists selected in the 2015 iteration of the Project will participate in either the Research phase (part two), or the Pathways phase (part three) of the Rebuilding East Ninth Together Project.
+The three artists selected in the 2015 iteration (reduced by choice of the artist from five) of the Project will participate in either the Research phase (part two), or the Pathways phase (part three) of the Rebuilding East Ninth Together Project.

-Stephen Johnson -- "9th Street Rhythms" art inspired by Langston Hughes and East Lawrence will be on exhibit at the Lawrence Arts Center from October 25th - December 21st.
+Stephen Johnson -- "9th Street Rhythms" art inspired by Langston Hughes and East Lawrence was on exhibit at the Lawrence Arts Center from October 25th - December 21st.
+Proceeds from Johnson's print sale have been collected into a special east Lawrence youth scholarship at the Lawrence Arts Center.
+Thanks, Stephen!
 Read Stephen's project proposal here, and visit his personal website here.

 Meredith Moore -- is mysterious and unknowable.
 She belongs to the Secret Order of the Black Diamond, and secret ninja spies never tell.
 Stay tuned for details on her project, and check out Wonderfair, Meredith's art collective, while you wait.

 RESEARCH PHASE ARTISTS

 These five amazing, community-based projects were selected by our panel of jurors: